Elena-knfr/Cpp-Fundamentals/README.md

 # ECE244
 A second-year Electrical and Computer Engineering course covering the fundamentals of object oriented programming in C++

-//# Lab 1
-//The first lab helped us to learn some Unix commands and required us to fix run-time bugs of given codes.

-//# Lab 2: A Tic-Tac-Toe Game
-//This lab required us to use classes, objects, and methods by building a Tic-Tac-Toe game.

 # Lab 3: A Command Line Parser
 In this lab, we used C++ I/O streams including error handling to create a robust parser to interpret user input.